-If you are traveling with the child within the state of Texas or states bordering caseworker or a judge.27 If you are traveling for longer than 72 hours, you will need written permission from the child's caseworker.
+If you are traveling with the child within the state of Texas or states bordering Texas for less than 72 hours, you do not need approval from the child's caseworker or a judge.27 If you are traveling for longer than 72 hours, you will need written permission from the child's caseworker.
 Lastly, if you are traveling out of state, or outside of the United States, approval from a judge may be required.
 The child's caseworker or attorney ad litem can help you obtain this permission, so notify them about your plans as soon as possible.